THE WET TEST: KNOW YOUR FOOT SHAPE AND GET THE RIGHT SHOES

 Get the right type of shoes needed for your foot shape to comfort your feet.

 First things first, NEVER FOCUS ON FASHION OVER COMFORT.
 If you’re buying a pair of Nike shoes because their design caught your attention, then you’re making a big mistake.
-Your feet may hurt like crazy if they don’t work for your foot shape.
+If they don’t work for your foot shape then your feet may hurt like crazy.

 For those with flexible flat feet, avoid overpronation by getting a pair of shoes with low heels.
 They restrain your feet from excessive motion.
 Make sure they include good arch support to stop your feet from flattening when you walk.